Victims can bring a premises liability lawsuit if they are bitten by bedbugs while

 - 7. How do I check for bed bugs?

-- 8. What should I do if I have been bitten by a bed bug while on away from home?
+- 8. What should I do if I have been bitten by a bed bug while away from home?

-In California, landlords and hotels are generally liable for bedbug injuries or infestations when:
+Landlords and hotels are generally liable for bedbug injuries or infestations when:

 - The owner or operator of the property knew there was a bedbug infestation, and